 5. “Bottle Rocket” (1994) → “Bottle Rocket” (1996)

-Then a first-time filmmaker, the Oscar-nominated Wes Anderson shot this 13-minute short in 1992, which he co-wrote with star Owen Wilson.
-It received critical praise at the Sundance Film Festival, and two years later, Anderson turned it into a full-length feature with original actors Wilson and his brother Luke.
+Then a first-time filmmaker, Wes Anderson shot this 13-minute short that he co-wrote with star Owen Wilson in 1992.
+It received critical praise at the Sundance Film Festival, and two years later, Anderson turned it into a full-length feature with original actors Wilson and his brother Luke, along with screen legend James Caan.

 6. “Peluca” (2003) → “Napoleon Dynamite” (2004)